Documentation structure for LLMs (llms.txt)

 When adding the testsuite command to your CircleCI jobs, there is no need to install the testsuite plugin as it is already available in CircleCI Docker containers.

-Example CircleCI test job configuration with testsuite command
+Example CircleCI test job configuration with the testsuite command

 version: 2.1